 Getting a reference to an existing view controller

 Okay, but you may now be thinking that this leaves us no better off than we were before.
 We now understand what the programmer was doing wrong.
 But what is the right answer?
 We know that the programmer needs to talk to the already existing ParentVC instance, the one whose view is already visible in the app’s interface.
-And we know that saying ParentVC() is not how to do that.
-But how do we do that?
+And we know that saying ParentVC()

 The answer is: I don’t know!
 It all depends on the structure of your app.
 It is up to you to know where the view controller is, in the hierarchical architecture of view controllers in your running app, and to work out a way to talk to it when you need to.